A Brother for $28

 Somerville, Texas, USA

-I arrived in Japan at ten years of age, with my missionary parents and older brother.
-The sights, the smells, the culture were all new and mysterious.
+When I was 10, I arrived in Japan with my missionary parents and older brother.
+The sights, smells, and culture were all new and mysterious.
 We moved into a Japanese house at the edge of a large elementary school yard where hundreds of children played after school each day.
-They were tattered and poor as most of the Japanese people were in the early fifties, right after the war.
+They were tattered and poor, as most of the Japanese people were in the early 1950s, right after the war.

 None of our family spoke the language yet, though I quickly learned Japanese with a fluency that can only be accomplished in early childhood.
-This early lack of language abilities presented some unique problems for my family.
-The simplest task of buying eggs, for instance, could prove to be a challenge.
+But the lack of language abilities presented some unique problems for my family.
+The simplest task — buying eggs, for instance — could prove to be a challenge.

 Among the many who watched us foreigners with great fascination was ten-year-old Kenji.
-He had no fear of us; in fact he was quite bold.
+He had no fear of us; in fact, he was quite bold.
 He was a rascal for sure, always up to something.
 But Kenji proved to be very helpful to us while we were adjusting to the newness of a different culture.
-He would bike off and come back with eggs, or onions or whatever we were able to get across to him that we needed by drawing or motioning.
-He was instrumental in my learning Japanese quickly, though I later had to unlearn some things that were not ladylike….
+He would bike off and come back with eggs, onions, or whatever we were able to get across to him that we needed by drawing or motioning.
+He was instrumental in my learning Japanese quickly, though I later had to unlearn some things that were not ladylike.

-Kenji began to pick up some English and, as naughty as he was, we came to love him dearly.
-He quickly familiarized us with the layout of the community and taught us where we had to go for what we needed.
-But one day Kenji was missed, and when he continued not to show up we went to his home just down the block and asked about him.
+Kenji began to pick up some English.
+As naughty as he was, we came to love him dearly.
+He quickly familiarized us with the layout of the community and taught us where to go for what we needed.
+But one day, Kenji stopped showing up.
+Eventually, we went to his home down the block and asked about him.
 We found out that his parents had sold him to a farmer for 10,000 yen (about $28.00 in those days).
 This was a great deal of money to a household with eight children, six of them younger than Kenji was.
-Of course we were devastated but through much haggling my parents were able to pay the farmer back and take Kenji into our home.
-He fit in well and we enjoyed having him as one of the family.
+Of course, we were devastated, but through much haggling, my parents were able to pay the farmer back and take Kenji into our home.
+He fit in well, and we enjoyed having him as one of the family.

-He grew up, married and went into business for himself before we left Japan for good.
-I have visited since then and he was right there to pick me up at the airport and taxi me where I needed to go.
+Before we left Japan, Kenji grew up, married, and went into business for himself.
+I have visited since then, and he was right there to pick me up at the airport and take me where I needed to go.
 Though we are an ocean apart, he’ll always be my Japanese brother!

 Originally published as HeroicStories #48 on Aug 21, 1999